 This fleece is thin, relatively lightweight, and lacks the lofty fur-like characteristics of its warmer more-breathable counterparts.
 If you're going to wear the Fortrez in super cold climates, it will need to be paired with a thicker insulating layer.
 Fortunately, the sleek cut and the smooth "hard-faced" fabric makes for fairly easy layering underneath most rain or wind shells.

-The neck gaiter/balaclava feature is nice when you want to feel extra cozy.
-Our lead tester, who initially scoffed at what appeared to be a gimmicky feature, used it constantly while skiing.
+The neck gaiter/balaclava feature is nice when the wind picks up, and you want the extra protection from the elements.
+Our lead tester, who initially scoffed at what appeared to be a gimmicky feature, used it constantly on cold mornings while backpacking.
 The thin material sits comfortably under your neck, and can easily be pulled up over the face, even with a helmet, gloves, and multiple layers on.
-It's much easier to use than the traditional zip up face mask on the Patagonia R1 and the Patagonia R3.
+It's much easier to use than the traditional zip-up face mask on other lightweight fleeces in our review.

 This fleece is designed for maximum range of motion, though our lead tester found it to be a smidge tight across the shoulders.

 The Polartech Power Stretch fleece material is full of tiny, fuzzy hairs that felt great against our skin.
 The cut is long enough to accommodate wearing a harness without riding up, but the handwarmer pockets can get caught or bunched under the harness or a waist belt if the fit isn't just right, rendering them uncomfortable and inaccessible and on occasion, the metal zipper pull would be painfull under our backpack waist belt.
 This docked it some comfort points.

 The balaclava feature is quick and easy to whip out, and it goes away just the same.